 PAN_ONLY: This authentication method is associated with payment cards stored on file with the customer’s Google Account.
 Returned payment data includes personal account number (PAN) with the expiration month and the expiration year.CRYPTOGRAM_3DS: This authentication method is associated with cards stored as Android device tokens.
 Returned payment data includes a 3D Secure (3DS) cryptogram generated on the device.

-The capability to transmit only PAN_ONLY or CRYPTOGRAM_3DS is also available, and such transmission work for both one-time payments and subscriptions.
+The capability to transmit only PAN_ONLY or CRYPTOGRAM_3DS is also available, and such transmission works for both one-time payments and subscriptions.

 Example